ninoish/apex-ogp-twitter-card-parser/README.md

 Below show an example scenario to get OGP data from a tweet when a case record's tweet url field value changed.

-When you try in your env, you must add Twitter URL (https://twitter.com) to your remove site settings.
+When you try in your env, you must add Twitter URL (https://twitter.com) to your remote site settings.

 ```